Demi Rose Stuns Onlookers With Skin-Tight Dress, Puts Curves And Cleavage On Display At BRIT Awards

 In her most recent Instagram share, Demi can be seen on her way to — or walking around at — this year’s BRIT Awards.
 The stunning model can be seen wearing a dark blue dress, which hugs her curves and assets in all the right places, leaving little to the imagination of onlookers and fans.

-As previously reported by the Inquisitr, Demi Rose wore a much shorter — and tighter — minidress to the Beats By Dre afterparty, but for her appearance at the award ceremony, she opted for something more traditional and glamorous.
+As previously reported by the Inquisitr, Demi Rose wore a much shorter — and tighter — minidress to the Beats By Dre after-party, but for her appearance at the award ceremony, she opted for something more traditional and glamorous.

 In the aforementioned photo, Demi posed front and center, though she looked slightly off to the side as she made her way.
 The plunging dress hugged her hips and ample derriere and showcased Demi’s iconic hourglass figure.
 Her outfit went past the legs, spilling onto the floor behind her.
 It came to an end at her chest, which showed off plenty of cleavage, though a thin, partly see-through piece of fabric acted as a scarf and completed the ensemble.

 Unsurprisingly, Demi’s latest Instagram pic was well received by her many fans and followers.
-At the time of writing, the post has been live for a little more than two hours and has racked up just shy of 75,000 likes, with over 500 comments to boot.
+At the time of this writing, the post has been live for a little more than two hours and has racked up just shy of 75,000 likes, with over 500 comments to boot.

 Demi Rose’s fans and followers had plenty of nice things to say, in regards to her good looks and fashion choice.

 “Such a deliciously gorgeous woman – love that dress on your fabulous body!!!” one fan wrote, capping off the message with a kiss mark emoji.
-“Gorgeous.
-Love that dress!” wrote another.